jw4149/Object-Tracking-on-Raspberry-Pi/README.md

-# Object Detection and Tracking with YOLOv8 and SORT
+# Object Detection and Tracking with YOLOv8 and SORT on Raspberry Pi

 This project involves object detection and tracking using YOLOv8 for detection and SORT for tracking.
-The implementation is designed for both video files and live camera feeds for baseline method, and so far live camera feed only for SORT method.
+The implementation is for live camera feed for both baseline method and our method.

 ## Prerequisites

-- Python 3.8 or later
+- Tested on Python 3.11.2
 - Ensure you have the necessary dependencies installed by running:
   ```bash
   pip install -r requirements.txt
   ```
+- Refer to reference section for understaning how the model is trained.

 ## Files